Pesticide Concerns in Cotton

 The World Health Organisation (WHO) estimates that 20,000 to 40,000 people die from accidental pesticide poisoning each year, most of them in developing countries.
 It is safe to assume that many of them are cotton farmers.
 The full extent of this phenomenon is unknown because it has never been monitored globally.
 However, when monitoring has been undertaken, the findings have been alarming.
-A Pesticide Action Network survey documented 65 deaths in only two districts of Benin during the 2001 cotton growing season; 10 were children under 10.
+A Pesticide Action Network survey documented 65 deaths in only two districts of Benin during the 2001 growing season; 10 were children under 10.

-Organic cotton means a cotton fibre which has been grown according to the principles and rules of organic agriculture.
+Organic cotton refers to a fibre which has been grown according to the principles and rules of organic agriculture.
 These rules are very strict and are defined by a law from the European Union and are closely monitored by the organic certification standards.
 Organic agriculture uses no synthetic pesticides or fertilizers, and no Genetically Modified Organisms (GMO).
 Organic fertilizers (such as compost) and plant-based pest management products (such as neem or garlic extract) are used.
 However, organic agriculture is not merely about replacing synthetic inputs with natural ones.
 The major principle is to restore a natural balance within the farm, with healthy soils, rich in organic matter.
 In such an environment, the pests are not systematically destroyed by poisons but are kept under control by their predators, just as they are in nature.

 Cotton has been cultivated and used to manufacture textiles for thousands of years.
-We find cotton fibres inside the fruit of the cotton plant.
+We find fibres inside the fruit of the cotton plant.
 Cotton is indeed a natural fibre, like wool, hemp, flax, silk, or alpaca.
-However, for the past 50 years or so, cotton has been grown using ever increasing amounts of chemicals such as synthetic fertilizers and pesticides.
-Thus, while cotton remains a natural fibre, modern cotton production is often far from “natural”, unless it is grown sustainably.
+However, for the past 50 years or so, it has been grown using ever increasing amounts of chemicals such as synthetic fertilizers and pesticides.
+Thus, while cotton remains a natural fibre, modern production is often far from “natural”, unless it is grown sustainably.

 Our Food Spray Method

-PAN UK began working with Integrated Pest Management expert, Robert Mensah, ten years ago to develop a food spray, using cheap and locally available materials, to enhance populations of beneficial insects in smallholder cotton fields in Africa.
+PAN UK began working with Integrated Pest Management expert, Robert Mensah, ten years ago to develop a food spray, using cheap and locally available materials, to enhance populations of beneficial insects in smallholder fields in Africa.
 Working closely with Davo Vodouhe and his team at OBEPAB in Benin, Robert conducted field trials and experiments in farmer’s fields to perfect the product to help farmers grow more cotton, more profitably, without the use of expensive and harmful pesticides.

 Cotton Ranking Report 2016

-This report, prepared by PAN UK, Solidaridad and WWF shows that the majority of big international cotton-using companies are failing to deliver on cotton sustainability.
+This report, prepared by PAN UK, Solidaridad and WWF shows that the majority of big international companies are failing to deliver on cotton sustainability.